-But on a sunny day in California, Steve got behind the wheel of this specially adapted Toyota Prius for a journey that only a few years ago, many would have described as impossible.
+But on a sunny day in California, Steve got behind the wheel of a specially adapted Toyota Prius for a journey that only a few years ago, many would have described as impossible.

-As footage of the event shows, this Toyota Prius was able to get Steve to the shops, and even made a detour for food – expertly negotiating a Taco Bell drive-thru.
+As footage of the event shows, the Toyota Prius was able to get Steve to the shops, and even made a detour for food – expertly negotiating a Taco Bell drive-thru.

-This isn’t the first time that Google’s self driving cars have hit the road.
+This isn’t the first time that Google’s self driving car fleet have hit the road.
 In fact, using a fleet of Toyota Prius the firm says it has covered over 200,000 miles of incident free test-driving.